MRC-CLIMB/website/_posts/2026-09-14-gpu-accelerated-computing-microbiome-metagenomic-research-workshop.md

 ## About the Workshop

-Microbiome research, metagenomics, and metaviromics are generating data at an unprecedented scale, yet many researchers remain unfamiliar with the GPU-accelerated computing tools that could transform their work, while significant GPU capacity across UK institutions remains underused.
+Microbial and microbiome research, metagenomics, and metaviromics are generating data at an unprecedented scale, yet many researchers remain unfamiliar with the GPU-accelerated computing tools that could transform their work, while significant GPU capacity across UK institutions remains underused.

 This workshop will introduce microbiologists, computational biologists, and public health researchers to GPU-accelerated tools and emerging applications, including:

-- Machine learning approaches for microbiome data
+- Machine learning approaches for microbial and microbiome data
 - Large language models (LLMs) applied to biological sequence data
 - Vector search techniques for nucleotide sequences across bacteria, viruses, and fungi
 - GPU-accelerated base calling and downstream applications